bjoluc/gymwipe/README.rst

 |Documentation|

-An `OpenAI Gym`_ environment for the application of reinforcement learning in the simulation of wireless networked feedback control loops
+`OpenAI Gym`_ environments for the application of reinforcement learning in the simulation of wireless networked feedback control loops

 Documentation lives at `Read the Docs`_.